alishalisha/volunteer-diversity-tech/README.md

 * [ScriptEd](https://scripted.org/)
 * [Science Club For Girls](http://www.scienceclubforgirls.org)

-Please feel free to submit a PR and add your organization.
+Please feel free to open a PR and add your organization.
+You can also email me at ramos.alisha@gmail.com with your suggestion.